LLNL/shroud/docs/cstatements.rst

     Use the library argument as the wrapper argument.
     This is the default when *buf_args* is not explicit.

+arg_decl
+    The explicit declarations will be provided in the fields c_arg_decl and f_arg_decl.

 capsule

     An argument of type *C_capsule_data_type*/*F_capsule_data_type*.